 The Financial Action Task Force's (FATF) Private Sector Consultative Forum included a number of sessions on Anti-Money Laundering and Counter Terrorist Financing.
 As part of one session the Chair of STEP Bahamas, Cecil Ferguson TEP was invited to report on the progress of the National Risk Assessment (NRA) in the jurisdiction.
 Cecil reported that following a collaborative process the Bahamas’ NRA had been adopted in December 2017 and was in the process of being implemented.
 More detials about the NRA and the process behind it can be found here.

-22 March 2018: HMRC responds to STEP query on the application of SDRT in relation to the TRS
+22 March 2018: UK - HMRC responds to STEP query on the application of SDRT in relation to the TRS

-19 March 2018: STEP responds to OECD consultation
+19 March 2018: International - STEP responds to OECD consultation

 STEP's Public Policy Committee has sent a response (PDF 210KB) to the OECD's consultation process on preventing abuse of residence by investment schemes to circumvent the CRS.
 The response notes that the current approach would be too broad and outlines a more targeted scheme to help the OECD achieve its objectives more successfully.

-9 March 2018: STEP has been invited to join the Advisory Panel for the England & Wales Law Commission’s 'Making a Will' Consultation
+9 March 2018: UK - STEP has been invited to join the Advisory Panel for the England & Wales Law Commission’s 'Making a Will' Consultation

 STEP’s Technical Counsel Emily Deane TEP and member Stephen Lawson TEP have been invited to join an advisory group of academics, practitioners, members of the judiciary and others involved in this area as part of the England & Wales Law Commission’s 'Making a Will' Consultation.
 The purpose of this group is to discuss proposed policy, to consider any points arising out of the proposed recommendations and to provide expert advice and opinion on specific matters that may arise during the preparation of the final Report.
 In due course, they may also invite the advisory group to scrutinise the draft Bill that will be published with the report to implement the recommendations.

-8 March 2018: STEP is co-chairing the focus group to re-write the FATF Risk Based Approach guidance for TCSPs
+8 March 2018: International - STEP is co-chairing the focus group to re-write the FATF Risk Based Approach guidance for TCSPs

 STEP’s Technical Counsel Emily Deane TEP and member John Riches TEP have been invited by the Financial Action Task Force (FATF) to join a working group to produce a risk based approach (RBA) guidance for professional intermediaries (lawyers, accountants and trusts and company service providers (TCSPs).
 STEP has been invited to co-chair the TCSP group and the guidance will be developed following the principle of public-private partnership.
 FATF have arranged representation from both the official and the private sectors, including professional associations and the composition of the groups will be approved by the FATF in its next Plenary in February 2018.
 STEP representatives will be attending the FATF Private Sector Consultative Forum in Vienna, Austria in April to discuss the draft guidance.

-7 March 2018: STEP has received a communication from UK HMRC outlining the penalties for late TRS registrations
+7 March 2018: UK - STEP has received a communication from UK HMRC outlining the penalties for late TRS registrations

 STEP received a bulletin from HMRC on 5 March 2018 explaining the penalties that will be incurred for trusts that have not been registered by the 5 March deadline.
 HMRC extended the original 31 January deadline to 5 March due to teething problems with the registration service but it has been unknown what penalties trustees or agents would face if they failed to meet the deadline.
 HMRC has confirmed that it will take a 'pragmatic and risk based approach to charging penalties' for trust registrations made after this time, particularly in cases where it is clear that trustees or their agents have made reasonable efforts to meet their obligations under the regulations.
 Please see The STEP Blog for details of the penalties.